slazav/graphene/Readme.md

 Socket mode is similar to the interactive mode.
 Graphene program acts as a server which accepts connections (one at a time) through a unix-domain socket.
+Now I'm not using the socket mode.

+For server operation it is recommended to use a special device server: https://github.com/slazav/device2 it can work with multiple SPP programs, SCPI and other devices.
+Such connections can be done remotely via ssh.

+Sometimes it is useful to make a separate user for a database and set graphene program in the interactive mode as a default shell.

 #### Commands for manipulating databases:

 - `create <name> [<data_fmt>] [<description>]` -- Create a database file.

-- `load <name> <file>` -- Create a database and load file in `db_dump` format (note that it is not possible to use `db_load` utility because of non-standard comparison function in graphene databases).
+- `load <name> <file>` -- Create a database and load file in `db_dump` format.
+Note that it is not possible to use standard BerkleyDB `db_load` utility because of non-standard comparison function in graphene databases.

 - `dump <name> <file>` -- Dump a database to a file which can be loaded by `load` command.
-Same thing (with various options) can be done by `db_dump` utility and it it is recommended to use it.
+Same thing (with various options) can be done by BerkleyDB `db_dump` utility, it is recommended to use it.

 - `delete <name>` -- Delete a database.